*Links in this article may be affiliate links, from which we may earn commission. See our Privacy Policy for full details.

 Watch Hill

-If you’re feeling extravagant, make sure you wander over to the luxurious Ocean House Hotel & Resort.
-Whether it’s a cocktail overlooking the lawn or a reservation for their Sunday Jazz brunch, you will never be disappointed here.
-Last year I went for both the Jazz Brunch and their Christmas Fondue Village where I got to dine outdoors in a beautiful vintage Alpine inspired ski gondola – highly recommend!
+If you’re feeling extravagant, wander over to the luxurious Ocean House Hotel & Resort.
+Whether it’s a cocktail overlooking the lawn or a reservation for their Sunday Jazz brunch, you will never be disappointed.
+Last year I went for both the Jazz Brunch and their Gondola Village where I got to dine outdoors in a beautiful vintage Alpine-inspired ski gondola – highly recommend!

 Jamestown